wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.2.3 =
+* Added ability to publish to Facebook Groups
+* Added ability to restrict certain WordPress roles from access the plugin settings

 = 1.2.2 =
 * Changed the way the leenk.me _wpnonce fields are handled, previously it was causing an overload in the $_GET structure for some WordPress sites when filtering and/or searching posts in the WordPress Dashboard.